EasyCommanderZ/MIT-6.824-golabs/src/raft/StructureAdvice.md

   - AppendEntries
   - RequestVote RPCs
   - RPC Replies
-- It hash to execute periodic tasks:
+- It has to execute periodic tasks:
   - elections
   - Heart-beats